mongodb-js/compass/packages/compass-components/src/components/leafy-green/README.md

 > Copied from the [Leafy Green][leafy-green-repository] repository components.

-This folder hosts temporary patched copies of LG components that requires workaround to work properly in Compass.
+This folder hosts temporary patched copies of LG components that require workaround to work properly in Compass.

 ## Components